IHE/ITI.sIPS/input/pagecontent/volume-1.md

 This option defines the processing requirements placed on Content Consumers for providing access, rendering and management of the medical document.
 See the [View Option in IHE PCC TF-2:3.1.1](pcc.html#31-document-sharing-pcc-1) for more details on this option.

 The Content Consumer Actor shall be able to present a view of the document.

-TODO: Is there a minimal rendering requirement?
-Is rendering of the Composition.text sufficient?
-Given that the .text is not required, is this view option useful?
+Minimal view guidance following [FHIR core Document Presentation](http://hl7.org/fhir/documents.html#presentation).

 ### 56.2.2 Document Import Option